LeBenco/JsonFlexConfig/README.md

 ./db
 ```

-and replaces the content of "lists" with an empty dictionary.
+and add a new parameter `ui_language` set to `"fr"`.
 But with this JSON file, it doesn't work:
 ```json
 {
     "database_path": "./db",